Alex-wuhu/Alex/pages/index.md

 art: random
 ---

-Hey!
-I'm Alex, a fanatical open sourceror and engineer.
+Hey there!
+I'm Alex Yang, and I build the future where Blockchain meets AI.

-Working at {Apus network}<br>
+Currently : AI&Blockchain developer at {Apus network}<br>

-Dreaming up cool ideas and making them come true is where my passion lies.
-I am enthusiastic about building tools that help myself and others to be more productive and enjoy the process of crafting.
-You can find my [full projects list here](/projects).
+Previously : Software engieer at {Samsung Electrions}.

-I write [blog posts](/posts) about open source, coding, etc.
+I write [blog posts](/posts) about AI Infra, Block-chain techonogly, etc.

-Outside of programming, I enjoy traveling.
 Also, in case you are interested, here are the [hardware/software I use](/use).

 <div flex-auto />